 It might be tempting to think that the latest buzz around superfoods is mere hype.
 However, there’s plenty of science to back up why these foods are getting so much attention recently.
-Packed with nutritional benefits, such as above-average amounts of certain critical vitamins, minerals and antioxidants, it’s wise to incorporate more of these into your meals as one vital step in staying healthy.
-And by also increasing your intake of healthy sources of protein and fiber, you’ll take some needed steps to retool your diet towards healthier eating.
+Packed with nutritional benefits, such as above-average amounts of certain critical vitamins, minerals, and antioxidants, it’s wise to incorporate more of these into your meals as one vital step in staying healthy.
+And by increasing your intake of healthy sources of protein, and fiber, as well as taking things like a vitamin k supplement, should you wish, you’ll be taking some of the necessary steps to adjust your diet towards healthier eating.

 What’s the Big Deal About Antioxidants?

 Antioxidants have gotten a lot of attention in the last couple of decades.
 If you’re not sure what the fuss is all about, the basic thing to know is that they’re naturally occurring substances that protect the body from internal damage.
 According to WebMD, they fight off destruction from free radicals, harmful molecules that have been linked to cancer, hardened arteries, and other diseases.
 Free radicals occur sometimes as a result of natural processes in the human body but are also present in pollutants.

 Increasing your consumption of certain vitamins, minerals, and other nutrients is key to enjoying their benefits.
 Top performers such as beta-carotene, C, K, and E are commonly found in many fruits, vegetables, nuts, and seeds.
 Whole grains, meats, and seafood are typical sources of zinc and selenium.
 Flavonoids are present in plant products, especially brightly colored produce, and have important anti-inflammatory properties that may help prevent diseases such as diabetes and cancer.